aammd/MS_computational_ecology_opinion/compecol.md

 ## The four quadrats of ecological research

-In {@fig:quadrats}, I propose a rough outline of four quadrats for ecological research.
+In {@fig:quadrats}, we propose a rough outline of four quadrats for ecological research.
 The horizontal axis is based on the degree of integration between data and models, ranging from disconnected (for purely data-based or model-based) to highly integrated.
 The vertical axis is based on the ability to *document*